IDR/idr.openmicroscopy.org/_includes/IDR_API_example_script.md

 ----

-### Get the Ids of the Images that are annotated with a given gene:
+### Get the Images that are annotated with a given gene:
 ```python

 IMAGE_URL = "{base}/webclient/?show=image-{image_id}"